1632 – Champlain was appointed the first governor of Canada.

 1955 – His Excellency Mario Scelba, Prime Minister of Italy, visited Ottawa.

-1636 – François Marguerite de La Haye, interpreter, considered “the double man” by the Indians because he had adapted so well to their customes, arrived in the Huron country after wintering on Allumette Island.
+1636 – François Marguerite de La Haye, interpreter, considered “the double man” by the Natives because he had adapted so well to their customs, arrived in the Huron country after wintering on Allumette Island.

 1684 – Tonty repulsed the Natives after a siege of six days at Fort St. Louis, Illinois.

 1843 – John A. Macdonald was elected as an alderman in Kingston.